-You will have a choice of three options, your first being Humanities.
-You will then choose two subjects from the corresponding blocks as shown on the next page.
+You will have a choice of three options.

+Your first choice will be your Humanities option, then you will need to choose two subjects from the blocks on the next page.

-Please ensure that you would be happy to study both your 1st and 2ndchoice subjects.
-You will be awarded your 2ndchoice in the event of your 1st choice being oversubscribed.
+Please ensure that you are happy with both your 1st and 2ndchoice.
+You will be awarded your 2nd choice in the event of your 1st choice being oversubscribed.